Our Economy is at Stake

 Our Salmon are at Stake

 Salmon are the backbone of Bristol Bay and essential for sustaining Alaska’s seafood industry.
 They also play a central role in the cultural and spiritual identity of the Yup’ik, Dena’ina, and Alutiiq peoples, and are critical to their way of life.
-The Pebble Mine will produce billions of tons of contaminated waste, which will destroy our salmon habitat and permanently impact the many communities and industries that depend on it.
+The Pebble Mine would produce billions of tons of contaminated waste, which would destroy our salmon habitat and permanently impact the many communities and industries that depend on it.

 - Nearly 60% of the world’s wild sockeye salmon harvest

 - Average annual return of more than 50 million wild salmon

 - One of the most prolific king salmon runs on Earth